 B2B brand loyalty centers around one thing–unified digital customer experiences.
-This month we sat down with Marc Waldeck of Brave New Markets, a Digital Growth company that partners with private equity firms and their B2B portfolio companies, to understand “digital growth” and how it applies to customer acquisition and retention.
+In this month’s episode of Smart Route we sat down with Marc Waldeck of Brave New Markets, a Digital Growth company that partners with private equity firms and their B2B portfolio companies, to understand “digital growth” and how it applies to customer acquisition and retention.
 Marc shares tips on how to get started with your own digital growth strategy along with technology recommendations and best practices to drive results.

 About Marc Waldeck:

 Marc Waldeck is founder and Chief Results Officer of Brave New Markets.
 With more than 20 years of digital experience, he is a pioneer in harnessing the reach and scalability of customer-facing technology to unleash potential for rapid growth and value creation.
 Marc is a recognized thought leader, as well as a respected speaker, on topics of Digital Growth, business transformation and customer success.
 He is a graduate of West Virginia University and serves as an Advisory Council member for The George Washington University School of Business Transformative Leadership in Disruptive Times.

 Hello and welcome to episode 8 of Smart Route Podcast.
 I’m your host Courtney Tyson.
 Thank you for listening in.
 During this episode we’re going to be learning more about digital growth in the B2B space from expert Marc Waldeck.
 Thanks for being here, Marc.